 The Sound Transit Board appoints panel members to serve four-year terms.
 They appoint at least two members from each of the five geographic subareas of the Sound Transit District.
 The board appointed the first panel in February 1997.
 The public receives notices as positions become open for new appointments.
 An application is available on the right side of this page for those interested in serving.

 Current panel openings

-There are currently three positions open.
-Two positions representing the Pierce County subarea, and one position representing the Snohomish County subarea.
+There are currently four positions open.
+Two positions representing the Pierce County subarea, and two positions representing the Snohomish County subarea.
 Please apply - Sound Transit relies on the oversight and expertise of this dedicated and independent group of volunteers.